 In this blog post I will cover many of the different grow mediums used when growing microgreens and cover some of the pros and cons.
 Let’s get started with my all time favorite microgreen medium.
+UPDATE: Soil used to be my favorite grow medium, but that has since changed.

 Good old tried and true soil, by far my favorite grow medium for microgreens.
 There are many reasons to love soil and I will break down exactly what makes this earthly substance the best for growing microgreens.
 First off, soil is inexpensive.
 When using a quality soil for microgreens you can expect to pay right around $1 per 1020 tray making this the most inexpensive medium on the list.
 When using soil to grow microgreens, it’s easier to grow organically when using a quality organic soil, there are movements to designate growing in soil the only organic method for growing microgreens.
 Soil also holds moisture extremely well, especially if the soil contains a fair amount of perlite making watering a breeze.
 Watering microgreens when using soil is typically a once a day task.
 Growing microgreens on soil is also very predictable, I have found soil to be very consistent from one batch to the next and the results are very predictable.